Junazidomi/Data-Science/Data-Science-prediction-projects/Laptop Price Prediction/README.md

 ## Business Understanding
 ### Background
 ### Purpose

+The objective of the project to predict laptop prices based on specifications is to develop a system capable of predicting laptop prices for users who wish to purchase laptops based on their characteristics or specifications.

 ## Data Understandings

 This dataset emulates laptop prices, capturing various features commonly associated with laptops and their corresponding simulated prices.
 The dataset encompasses key attribute such as brand, processor speed, RAM size, storage capacity, screen size and weight.
 The following is an explanation of each contained in this dataset.
 [Dataset](https://www.kaggle.com/datasets/mrsimple07/laptoppriceprediction)